1. Algo Order

 By using our algorithmic trading tools, you understand and agree to our Algo Trading Agreement.

-Trigger order is a trading instruction with pre-defined trigger and order parameters set by a customer.
-Trigger orders are sometimes referred to as stop-limit orders.
+Stop-Limit is a trading instruction with pre-defined trigger and order parameters set by a customer.
+Stop-Limit are sometimes referred to as stop-limit orders.
 When the last traded price has reached the trigger price, our system will send trading instructions to the order book.

 For example, the last traded price of BTC is 9,600 USD.
-If a user believes that the price will continue higher after it breaches resistance at 10,000 USD, the user may place a trigger order with the following parameters:
+If a user believes that the price will continue higher after it breaches resistance at 10,000 USD, the user may place a Stop-Limit with the following parameters:

 Order price: 10,050 USD